shivan-s/shivan.xyz/content/posts/awsreinvent-2024/index.md

 Five days, up to 60,000 people, over 3000 speakers, 5 hotels dedicated for content. **One life changing event**.

-I had the immense privilege of attending one of the biggest conferences I will probably experience in my life, [AWS re:Invent 2024](https://reinvent.awsevents.com/).
+I had the immense privilege of attending one of the biggest conferences in the technology industry, [AWS re:Invent 2024](https://reinvent.awsevents.com/).

 I left inspired, overloaded, feeling completely out of my depth, and amazed at what can be achieved with AWS services.

-However, I wish I had some tips on what to expect from this event.
-So, that is what this post will represent - advice to my former self.
+However, I do wish I had some tips on what to expect from this event.
+And that is what I will try and achieve with this post - advice to my former self.

-Who is my former self:
+Who is my former self?

 - First time at AWS re:Invent
 - First time to a technology conference
-- No AWS experience
+- Little AWS experience

 ## What is AWS?

 Simply put, [Amazon Web Services or AWS](https://aws.amazon.com/) is a cloud service.
-They offer hundreds of services around compute, storage, databases, and the list goes on.
+They offer hundreds of services around compute, storage, databases, machine learning, and the list goes on.

-[Amazon S3](https://aws.amazon.com/s3/) which offers storage is one of their first ever services, [launched back in 2006](https://press.aboutamazon.com/2006/3/amazon-web-services-launches).
+For example, [Amazon S3](https://aws.amazon.com/s3/) is one of their first services [launched back in 2006](https://press.aboutamazon.com/2006/3/amazon-web-services-launches).
+S3 offers object storage.

 ## My AWS Experience and Focus for the Conference

-Coming into this event, I had very little experience of AWS (You could call me a complete beginner).

-For the job, we use AWS, but I'm not working our infrastructure day-to-day.
+For my job, we use AWS, but I'm not working our infrastructure day-to-day.
 I am a developer and I mainly contribute to writing code.

-I have no AWS certifications, and have not watched a single tutorial.

-My only experience with AWS is playing around with the console creating random S3 buckets and spawning an [EC2 instance](https://aws.amazon.com/ec2/instance-types/) only to ssh into it to learn about working as a sys admin and linux.
+My only experience with AWS is playing around with the console, creating random S3 buckets and spawning an [EC2 instance](https://aws.amazon.com/ec2/instance-types/), only to focus on ssh'ing into the server to practice system admin and linux skills.

+You can say I have very little exposure to AWS coming into this event.
+You could even call me a complete beginner.

-I want to briefly talk about my intention going into this conference.
-Because of my lack of experience, I'll be pushed outside my comfort zone.
+Despite this, I expect to be pushed outside my comfort zone with this conference.

 I'm going to feel out of my depth.
 There will be people working for large companies, on very complex and important problems.
 On top of this, there will be very smart individuals, much smarter than I am.
-And that's okay, I'm here to learn.
+And that's okay, I'm there to learn.

 Great advice given by a previous mentor is to be a generalist.
-This conference will give me a good oppourtunity to become a more complete technologist.

-I'll be taking the blinkers off.
+It's time to take the blinkers off.
 Instead of focusing on code, I'll be diving into the world of devops.

-So, I am going to this conference expected to be pushed outside my comfort zone.
-I'll be taking the blinkers off and instead of focusing on code, I'll be diving into the world of devops, and seeing what AWS has to offer to make me a more complete technologist.
+In doing so, I hope to become more of a complete developer.

-On top of this, re:Invent is a good oppourtunity to meet people in the technology sector.
+On top of this, re:Invent is a good oppourtunity for me to meet people in the technology sector.
 This is probably the only oppourtunity where I am going to see so many people who are in the technology realm.

+The rules:

-So if I'm waiting in line, I'll try and talk to people waiting in line.
-If I'm going to have a meal, I'll try and sit with a stranger and get to know them.
-If I'm on the shuttle bus, I'll talk to the person I'm sitting next to.
+- It I'm waiting in line, I'll introduce myself to anyone in queues.
+- If I'm going to have a meal, I'll try and sit with a stranger and get to know them.
+- If I'm on the shuttle bus, I'll talk to the person I'm sitting next to.
+- If I'm sitting down watching a talk or taking a lab, I'll say hello to whomever is sitting next to me.

 ## Planning

-There is so much to going on the conference and even in Las Vegas that you might be overwhelmed like I did.
-I didn't have any guidance going in so I was bound to make mistakes and potentially "miss" oppourtunities.
+I was overwhelmed with not on the conference but with Las Vegas itself.
+I had no guidance going in and it's always going to feel like you're "missing" oppourtunities.

-For that, I just forgave my future self and did the best I could.
-There is always next time, so try and make the most out of this trip.
+For that, I wouldn't fret.
+Forgive yourself and do the best you can.
+There is always next time.

-That being said, I've written this to try and give any readers a head start based on my experience and what I would do next.
+That being said, I'm hoping this post will give you some head start.

 ### Booking the Conference

 You can book the conference through the AWS Events [portal](https://reinvent.awsevents.com/) dedicated to the re:Invent conference.

-Through the portal, you can also book accommodation on the Las Vegas Strip at an agreed rate.
+Through the portal, you can also book accommodation on the Las Vegas Strip at an bonus rate.

 ### Where to Stay?